Early indications Stormont Assembly election turnout may be slightly down

 Unionists object to the additional checks on goods arriving in Northern Ireland from Great Britain as a border in the Irish Sea.

+“And whatever arrangements we have, they have got to have cross-community support, that’s what the Good Friday Agreement is all about, that’s what the Government is going to do.

+“But as for the rest… we’ll have to wait and see what the results are in Northern Ireland.”

-DUP MP Sammy Wilson warned on Friday that his party would not re-enter the Executive without Government action over the protocol.
+DUP MP Sammy Wilson warned earlier that his party would not re-enter the Executive without Government action over the protocol.

 He told the BBC: “I’ll tell you one thing, if there’s no legislation in the Queen’s Speech and no plans to deal with the protocol then we’ve made it very clear the assembly can’t function if the poison of the protocol is still there.”